HASwitchPlate/openHASP-docs/docs/installation/esp32.md

 2. Power-on or reset the ESP while `GPIO0` is connected to `GND`
 3. Start the flash process

 The actual procedure to flash the ESP32 depends on the tool used.
-Click on the tab below that matches your flash tool:
+Click on the tab below that matches your flash tool.

+!!! note
+    ESPHome Flasher cannot flash the openHASP binary.
+Use one of the other tools below instead.

 === "ESPtool.py :material-linux::material-apple::material-microsoft-windows:"
     ```shell